matthewkolbe/LitMath/README.md

  ```

 ## AVX512
 With the addition of some AVX512 features in .NET 8.0, we've gone multi-platform.
-I've added some, and I'll be adding more AVX512-accelerated features over time.
-Patience as my dev machine doesn't have AVX512, so testing and debugging are a little tricky.

 Preliminary results have been amazing.
 Check out the speedups below: 7.5x for `Log` and 5.5x for `Exp`.